raosaqib/univ-med-app-auto/README.md

 # univmediaappauto
 #### You may face issue while cloning from master as upon cloning you may not find anything in the folder on your local..so if so better to download as zip
 #### Please replace your device udid in the testng.xml to run the test on ur device.
+#### aditionally you may provide the url path if you want to deplo the .apk file directlt from repo.For this please provide the .apk path in the config.properties
 #appium-pageobjectmodel
 - Appium mobile test automation framework with Page Object Model design using Java + Maven + TestNG
 - This POC has two case[One is positive Case & one is negative case]-This framewok is being integrated with Allure reports